English for Motorsport Course (short course)

 * Supportive error correction and constructive feedback.

 * Learner skills development.
 We aim to teach participants effective ways of learning, from efficient note-taking to ways of storing and activating vocabulary.
-In particular, we would aim to encourage participants to use self-access resources, such as the library, video room, listening materials, CD-Roms, the Internet and so on.
+In particular, we would aim to encourage participants to use self-access resources, such as the library, video room, listening materials, DVDs, the Internet and so on.

 * Progress tests.
 These are designed to show us how well a participant is learning new forms and vocabulary, and how well he or she is able to apply new skills in reading, writing, listening and speaking.